kylestew/Aether/README.md

 - Noise Field Generator (Perlin 2D output in greyscale)
 - Posterizer (maybe already covered by quantization effect)
 - More advanced dithering algo
-- Sobel edge detection (do a study on this too for website)
 - Load more advanced 3D scenes from Blender (etc, GLDB?) (can animations be played?)
 - Abuse pattern dithers
 - Video frame loader / playback